jbhannah/bestsigs-wow-cacher/README.md

   * Let you force it to refresh.
 Depending on performance, I may shorten the refresh time to come closer to the API rate limit.

+  * Cache the actual signature image; it just downloads and regurgitates the image from the URL provided in the API response.
+Not the most efficient, I know; I'll come up with something faster (and still free) soon enough.